 “Until you make the unconscious conscious, it will direct your life and you will call it fate.”

-“Folk music has a long tradition of darkness,” he explains, “and darkness is something I know a lot about.”
+“Folk music has a long tradition of darkness,” he explains, “and darkness is something I know a little bit about.”

 That darkness takes on new dimensions with his fifth record, Sweet Anhedonia, a gripping collection of Americanoir soundscapes haunted by crooked folk ballads, scorched-earth heartland rockers and even the occasional ode to love, hope and redemption.
 Bouncing between first-person narratives and sharply-written character studies, these songs radiate a bruised, battered energy, with Ben delivering each one in a voice that’s textured by years of hard touring and even harder living.